 In C/C++, encapsulation is available only from declarations of fields.
 In C#, encapsulation is available only from definitions.
 Encapsulation is not available from field references in either language.

 A dialog opens in the event you want to change default encapsulation.
 Accessors are named automatically per a set of rules described below.
 Adjust the names in the dialog if necessary.
+In C++, omit a getter or setter name to avoid creating the corresponding accessor.

 If the field is public you have the opportunity in the dialog to adjust visibility of the encapsulated field to private or protected.
 The field declaration will be moved accordingly.